emilappelkvist/trep/README.md

 # Trep
 Welcome to the Trep developer wiki

-Trep is a estimating component for Joomla
+Trep is a Joomla component
 <br>

 Click here for wiki: